A DBS check for schools and further education provide an essential safeguarding tool to ensure the safety of children.

 Some examples of regulated activity with children that occur in schools include:

-DBS Checks for Schools By Position
+DBS Check for Schools By Position

-How Often Should Schools do DBS Checks?
+How Often Should DBS Checks Be Renewed in Schools?

 How Much is a DBS Check for Schools?